 Let’s just get this out of the way: nail guns are really, really cool.
 But let’s get something straight: electric nail guns deserve your respect, cowboy.
 As fun as they are to use, we all know that cordless nail guns are not toys and can be inherently dangerous if used without caution.

-Cordless nail guns use an electrically fired bolt to sink nails into your material quickly without all the bent nails, sweating, and cursing that come with a standard hammer.
+Cordless nail guns use an electrically fired bolt to sink nails into your material quickly without all the bent nails, sweating, and cursing that comes with a standard hammer.
 Electric nail guns drive fasteners in without marring the surface badly and without the need for a finish punch.

 Our list of best cordless nail guns primarily features electric finish nailers.
 They’re versatile and really lend themselves well to most do-it-yourself home projects.
 We’ll go over the ins and outs of what a handyman should look for in a nail gun below.